hartkopp/zerofeed/README.md

 the solar panel power output.
 This makes sure that the inverter is working and can process requests to the power limiter.
-The OpenDTU always answers requests to get the current solar power - but in the case the solar power is zero the inverter is completely shut down and not accessible!
+The OpenDTU always answers requests to get the current solar power - but in the case the solar power is zero the inverter is completely shut down and not accessible!<br />
+When the inverter switches off and the `SOLPWR` value becomes zero (e.g. over night) the script gets back to this startup phase.

 ### Initializing/disabling the solar power limiter